Alicia Vikander Says She’s ‘Pumping Iron’ For Lara Croft Role, And Why She Was Brought To The ‘Light Between Oceans’ Set Blindfolded

 #TheLightBetweenOceans, starring Alicia Vikander and Michael Fassbender, is now streaming: https://t.co/PS2DhT2jTT pic.twitter.com/QqTh4oCxxI

-— The Film Stage ???? (@TheFilmStage) January 27, 2017
+— The Film Stage???? (@TheFilmStage) January 27, 2017

 During the interview, Alicia Vikander opened up about her intense training to play Lara Croft in the upcoming Tomb Raider film.
 The 28-year-old Swedish actress revealed that she is “pumping iron” at the moment to get ready for the shoot.